jvstinejvng/Airbnb_Clone/README.md

 # Welcome to Petbnb

  > Petbnb is my very first solo fullstack web application project.
-Yes, Petbnb, is exactly it is exactly what you think it is: Airbnb for our pets!
+Yes, Petbnb, is exactly what you think it is: Airbnb for our pets!
 Petbnb offers a variety of home environment pet boarding services for all pets!

 <div align="center">